-Are you one of the many who wishes to start a vegan diet?
-Whatever reasons you may have, then you are certainly on the right page for a brief guide on how to start a vegan diet.
+Are you one of the many who wish to start a vegan diet?
+Whatever reasons you may have, then you are on the right page for a brief guide on how to start a vegan diet.
 In going full vegan, you are about to abandon the foods you are accustomed to – steaks, barbecues, omelets, bacon, fish fillets, milk, or anything that is animal-based.

-How to Start a Vegan Diet: Load your Meals with Veggies
+Load Your Meals with Veggies

 One good way to kick-off your vegan diet is to create meals that will highlight vegetables in replacement of steaks or roasts that you are used to.
-Furthermore, higher intake of veggies will give you access to greater amounts of vitamins and minerals, as well as fiber.
+Furthermore, higher intake of veggies will give you greater amounts of vitamins and minerals, as well as fiber.

 Experiment on dishes loaded with varieties of veggies to get the right amount of nutrients you need.
 Pair it with whole wheat grains, noodles or pasta for a heavier and more satisfying meal.

-How to Start a Vegan Diet: Try Different Variations
+Try Different Variations

 Use the rainbow as your guide in eating a well-balanced meal.
 Going vegan does not mean you have to eat all the greens you can see.
 Each color of the rainbow has a corresponding plant-based product that contains varieties of essential nutrients.

-How to Start a Vegan Diet: Whole Grains is your New Buddy
+How to Start a Vegan Diet: Whole Grains Is Your New Buddy